AdguardTeam/KnowledgeBase/docs/adguard-for-mac/overview.md

 ### Updates check

 Last but not least.
-You can check for filter and program updates by simply clicking on the corresponding menu options in the dropdown menu (click on the gear icon, and you'll see it).
+You can check for filter and program updates by clicking the corresponding menu options in the dropdown menu (click the gear icon and you'll see it).